NASA Astronaut Group 8: Nickname

 Of the 73 astronauts in the seven groups before Group 8, only 27 were still active in 1978, and were outnumbered by the new class.
 Group 8's name for itself was "TFNG".
 The abbreviation was deliberately ambiguous; for public purposes, it stood for "Thirty-Five New Guys"; however, within the group itself, it was known to stand for the military phrase, "the fucking new guy", used to denote newcomers to a unit.
 The selection of a nickname started a tradition that has continued ever since.

 An official class patch was designed by NASA artist Robert McCall.
 It depicted the Space Shuttle, the number 35, and the year 1978.
 The class patch became another NASA tradition.
-Judy Resnick and Jim Buchli also designed a class logo depicting a Space Shuttle with 35 astronauts clinging to it.
+Judy Resnik and Jim Buchli also designed a class logo depicting a Space Shuttle with 35 astronauts clinging to it.
 Below was the group name "TFNG" and the group motto "We Deliver".
 The artwork adorned coffee mugs and T-shirts, which came in red and blue for the two teams into which the TFNG were split.